FabricCore/jscore-book/dev/using-commands/first-command.md

   "javaDependencies": [],

   "repository": "https://github.com/yourname/repo",
+  // put `null` if does not have one
   "homepage": "https://yourname.com/projectname"
 }
 ```

 > You only need to specify the JS and Java packages that you use **directly**, packages you use indirectly through dependencies don't have to be specified.

-Now this command will be loaded on game launch, the command can also be registered without restarting the game with the in-game command `/jsload init.js`.
+Now this command will be loaded on game launch, the command can also be registered without restarting the game with the in-game command `/js reload`.
 Do note that rejoining a world is required to register the updated command.